TuragaLab/flyvis/readme.md

 2. activate the new conda environment `conda activate flyvision`
 3. install python `conda install "python>=3.7.11,<3.10.0"`
 4. clone the repository `git clone https://github.com/TuragaLab/flyvis.git`
-6. navigate to the repo `cd flyvis` and install in developer mode `pip install -e .`
+5. navigate to the repo `cd flyvis` and install in developer mode `pip install -e .`
-7. install pytorch, torchvision, cuda `conda install pytorch==1.11.0 torchvision==0.12.0 cudatoolkit=11.3.1 -c pytorch`
-8. (run `pytest` to check if all tests run through)
+6. (run `pytest` to check if all tests run through)

 ## Background